Doon Mackichan: Career

 She has narrated several TV series including The Honey Trap and Bank of Mum and Dad.
 She has also voiced characters in several animated series including Bob and Margaret, Stressed Eric, Don't Eat the Neighbours and Bromwell High.

 She fronted a TV ad campaign for Hallmark in the UK, and appeared alongside Darren Boyd as one half of a married couple for a series of Direct Line insurance TV ads in 2012.

 She was a contestant in the 2003 BBC charity singing contest Comic Relief does Fame Academy, in which she came fourth.

 She has appeared twice on the BBC panel show QI, in series C, episode 2, ("Cummingtonite", 2005) and series E episode 11, ("Endings", 2007).

 From 2013 until 2018, Mackichan played Flavia, a recurring character, in the ITV comedy Plebs, for which she was nominated for the British Academy Television Award for Best Female Comedy Performance in 2014.
 She played Cathy in the BBC comedy Two Doors Down from 2013 until 2022, when she decided to quit the show to concentrate on other acting roles.
 In June 2023 it was announced she would be returning to this role in the forthcoming series.

 In 2017 she played Feste in the Royal National Theatre's production of Twelfth Night and television film Death on the Tyne in 2018.
 Mackichan appeared as the Archangel Michael in the Amazon Prime/BBC mini-series Good Omens and as Sarah in Channel 4 comedy-drama Pure in 2019.

 In 2019 she appeared as Sondra in David Mamet's Bitter Wheat at the Garrick Theatre.
 Writing in The Guardian, Michael Billington praised her as having given the show's best performance.

+Mackichan was cast as the Archangel Michael in seasons 2 and 3 of the series Good Omens.

+In 2024, Mackichan won the Bafta Award for Best Actress Television for her work in Two Doors Down.